Profile information

 Cultural exchange and learning opportunities

-In our nature reserve, you can learn about the high biodiversity in the area including birds, ferns, orchids, and others.
+In our nature reserve, you can learn about the high biodiversity in the area including of course Magnolias, birds, ferns, orchids, and others.
 You can acquire skills around our seed propagation program, nursery work, monitoring and reforestation in the field.
-You can understand the cultural and socioeconomic context of conservation in Colombia working with our forest guard and his wife and the communities around.
-Potentially, you may learn the basics of canyoning in the canyoning routes in our reserve.
+You can understand the cultural and socioeconomic context of conservation in Colombia working with our forest guard couple and the communities around.
+Potentially, you may learn the basics of canyoning in the canyoning routes in our reserve (at a cost and only in dry season).
 At the start, in-between or at the end of your stay, you can stay in Medellin appreciating the culture and music of the city of eternal spring - and helping in potential outreach or fundraising activities for the foundation.
-We look forward to learn from the insights and approaches to conservation from your country, and the conservation guards are happy to freshen up their english (or other language) skills.
+We look forward to learn from the insights and approaches to conservation from your country, and the conservation guards are happy to freshen up their english skills.

 Registered charity